Range Science Graduate Program

 The Department of Animal and Range Sciences offers graduate work in range science leading to the Master of Science and Doctor of Philosophy degrees.
 Specific areas of study include range ecology, animal and plant nutrition, plant taxonomy, range improvements, disturbed land reclamation, range animal behavior, range animal interactions, range physiology, grazing management, brush and weed control, ecophysiology, and watershed management.

 - February 15 for Summer + Fall enrollment

 - GPA 3.0 or higher

 - GRE required only for Range Science Ph.D

 The Department of Animal and Range Sciences is a sponsoring department in the recently approved interdisciplinary graduate degree program that offers both an M.S. and Ph.D. degree in Water Science and Management.
 The degree program is being handled through the College of Agricultural, Consumer, and Environmental Sciences (ACES).
-Interested students are encouraged to contact the Interim Department Head of Animal and Range Sciences, Dennis Hallford, at (575)646-2515 or firstname.lastname@example.org for more information.
+Interested students are encouraged to contact the Department Head of Animal and Range Sciences, Shanna Ivey, at (575) 646-5279 or email@example.com for more information.

 Dr. Akasha Faist

 Department of Animal & Range Sciences, NMSU